Kazuki0131/NBA_Salary_Analysis/README.md

 4. creating the Flask app with the dashboard, Tableau analysis, and web application of Azure ML and hosting it on AWS (the detail is in web_app folder.)

 ## Technology used
-Flask, AWS, DynamoDB, Azure ML, Javascript, Tableau, Python
+Python, Flask, AWS, S3, DynamoDB, Azure ML, Tableau, JavaScript (D3, Leaflet, Plotly)